Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 On termination, an employer must pay an employee his or her final salary and any accrued but untaken paid leave.

 Deduction from wages are restricted under French law.
 Even where deductions from wages are lawful pursuant to a court order or mistake, they are capped so that the employee still receives the minimum living salary, calculated based on the household earning and the number of dependents.

 What payroll and payment records must be maintained?

 Employers must provide employees with a payslip each month.
-On termination, a final statement of all accounts must be provided to the employee, who must sign and return it.
-There are additional documents (eg, work certificates and unemployment forms) which must also be maintained.
+On termination, a final statement of all accounts must be provided to the employee.
+Additional documents (eg, work certificates and unemployment forms, benefits and pension information if the employment does not end due to resignation or gross misconduct) must also be maintained.

 Discrimination, harassment & family leave

 What is the position in relation to:

 Discrimination based on age is prohibited under French law.

 Discrimination based on race is prohibited under French law.

 Discrimination based on disability is prohibited under French law.